 I want to use Bitly for click-tracking and/or to shorten my link.

-Make sure you have a Bitly account connected, and your General Settings have Click Tracking turned on.
+Make sure you have a Bitly account connected, and your Settings have Link Tracking turned on.

 You can add one or more Bitly accounts from the Profiles page.

-In the Post Editor, click on the Link Settings tab, and edit the Click Tracking setting.
+In the Post Editor, click on the Link Tracking tab, and edit the Link Tracking setting.

 My post shows “No link tracking”.

-I added a link in my post text, but it’s showing up as [[link]].
+I added a link in the Post Editor, but it’s showing up as [[link]].

-You can see in the Preview pane what the link will look like.
+You can see in the Preview Pane (on the right of the screen) what the link will look like.